arnholm/premake5cb/README.md

 Done (50ms).
 ```

-One can then build the code for all the projects in the workspace:
+To build the code for all the projects in the workspace, run make:

 ```
 $ cd buildpm5